 Accreditation and Student Outcomes

-The bachelor's degree in health information management at the University of Kansas is accredited by the Commission on Accreditation for Health Informatics and Information Management Education, 233 N. Michigan Avenue, 21st Floor, Chicago, IL 60601-5800.
-Documents relating to accreditation status are available at the department office by request.
-Information for students.
+The bachelor's degree in health information management at the University of Kansas is accredited by the Commission on Accreditation for Health Informatics and Information Management Education.
+The complete accreditation statement and student outcomes are available on the department's homepage.